-The "no-glue logic" MCU Bus Interface block can be directly connected to most popular MCUs and their control signals.
-Key 16-bit MCUs, with their bus types and control signals, are shown in Table 34.
-The MCU interface type is specified using the PSDsoft Express.
+The "no-glue logic" MCU Bus Interface block can be directly connected to most popular 8-bit and 16bit MCUs and their control signals.
+Key MCUs, with their bus types and control signals, are shown in Table 34.
+The MCU interface type is specified using the PSDsoft.